GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.19.0 =

+**Release Date:** March 29, 2022.

+* New feature: floating menu bar for easier editing.
+* New feature: support for adding captions and disabling looping for page background audio.
+* New feature: ability to upload custom fonts.
+* New feature: story locking, displaying a message if someone else is already editing a story.
+* Enhancement: overhauled workspace, consolidating sidebar to create more space for the canvas.
+* Enhancement: make it easier to apply saved styles.
+* Enhancement: add detection for possible server misconfiguration related to CORS.
+* Bug fixes and performance improvements.

 = 1.18.1 =

 **Release Date:** March 8, 2022.